 Peter Morville, a prominent figure and author in the UX field, researched and devised seven principles that define UX design.
 These were released in 2004, and they provide an excellent user experience guide to guaranteeing that a product fits UX conditions.
 Firstly, a product should be ‘Useful’; if a user doesn’t use it, then they won’t take any value from it, and they will be left with a poor user experience.

 While useful can refer to providing a practical function that fits into a user’s lifestyle, useful is in the eye of the beholder.
 It can refer to non-practical benefits like providing amusement.
 Secondly, a product should be ‘Usable’ to allow customers to efficiently and effectively make use of their product.
 This means that all functions available should be as clear and easy to use as possible.
 ‘Findable’ is another key principle of UX that refers to a product being advertised in a way that ensures potential users in the target market will become aware of the product, and know where and how they can purchase it.
-‘Credible’ refers to the trust the user feels they can put in to the product and the brand.
-To ensure credibility, designers need to make reliable products that meets the expectations of their users.
+‘Credible’ refers to the trust the user feels they can put into the product and the brand.
+To ensure credibility, designers need to make reliable products that meet the expectations of their users.
 A product should also be ‘Desirable’.

 Desirability can be created and induced with the use of graphics, branding, imagery and anything that provokes a positive emotional response to the product; the aim is for users to become proud of their product.
 Accessibility is another fundamental dimension of UX design, and it describes the process of ensuring that a product can be used by people of all abilities.
 The more accessible a design is, the larger the potential customer base of a product will be.
 Lastly, a UX product should be valuable.
 This value should be accrued by ensuring the other six principles are guaranteed within a UX product.